PDPA Compliance11 min read30 April 2026

 Step 4: Assign Responsibilities

-• Data Protection Officer (DPO): Overall responsibility for policy compliance
+• DPO: Overall policy compliance

-• Department heads: Responsible for data within their departments
+• Department heads: Data within their area

-• All staff: Responsible for flagging data that may need review
+• All staff: Flagging data for review

 Step 5: Set Review Schedules

-• Annually: Full review of retention periods against current business needs and legal changes
+• Annually: Full review of retention periods against current business needs

-Common Mistakes Singapore SMEs Make
+Common Mistakes

 PDPC Enforcement Examples

-How ComplyHQ Helps With Data Retention
+How ComplyHQ Helps

 A data retention policy does not need to be complex.
 It needs to be clear, documented, and consistently enforced.